chaojiewang94/Multimodal_PGBN/README.md

 ==
-Mutlimodal Poisson Gamma Belief Network
+Mutlimodal Poisson Gamma Belief Network==
 ==

 This is the code for the paper "Mutlimodal Poisson Gamma Belief Network" presented at AAAI 2018